jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 1. Next to origin, click **>** to expand the list of remote branches.

-1. Click **master** to compare the contents of your local copy of the master branch and the remote copy of the master branch.
+1. Click the **master** row to compare the contents of the local copy of the master branch and the remote copy of the master branch.

 1. Confirm that the commit that you originally made on the testbranch branch is visible under OUTGOING.